 The HCIM’s curriculum prepares students to be HCI leaders.
 Our curriculum grounds students in HCI theory and practice, and prepares them to excel, whether they are interested in careers in industry or government, or plan to pursue further academic research.
 The core curriculum is designed to accommodate students who do not have previous computer science experience, while remaining rigorous enough for those who have a programming background.
-Our electives serve the diverse backgrounds and interests of our students, and provide them the foundations for future success.
+Our electives serve the diverse backgrounds and interests of our students and provide them with the foundations for future success.

 The HCIM program requires 30 credit hours of academic work to be completed with a minimum 3.0 GPA within five calendar years from the first semester of registration.
 At least 24 of the 30 required credits must be designated INST, INFM, or LBSC courses taken in the iSchool.
 (International students may need to take up to 39 credits to meet the requirements for being a full-time student in the United States.)